roytang/blog/content/post/2006/03/recent-reading-2006-03-12.md

 _

-by Andrew Hunt and David Thomas &#8211; yeah, I've been in a sort of &#8220;improving my software development skills&#8221; mode lately, snapping up books like this and the previous one and going through them like life depended on it.
+by Andrew Hunt and David Thomas &#8211; yeah, I've been in a sort of "improving my software development skills&#8221; mode lately, snapping up books like this and the previous one and going through them like life depended on it.
 Lots of sagely advice here, mostly stuff good developers know about inherently, and quite a few good ideas new to me.

 _